False membership rate control in mixture models: Conclusion and discussion

-Concerning the pure task of controlling the FCR in the mixture model, our methods provide a correct FCR control in some area of the parameter space, leaving other less favorable parameter configurations with a slight inflation in the FCR level.
-This phenomenon is well known for FDR control in the two group mixture multiple testing model \citep{sun07,roquain2019false}, and facing a similar problem in our framework is well expected.
+Concerning the pure task of controlling the FMR in the mixture model, our methods provide a correct FMR control in some region of the parameter space, leaving other less favorable parameter configurations with a slight inflation in the FMR level.
+This phenomenon is well known for FDR control in the two-component mixture multiple testing model \citep{SC2007,roquain2022false}, and facing a similar problem in our framework is well expected.
 On the one hand, in some cases, this problem can certainly be solved by improving on parameter estimation: here the EM algorithm seems to over-estimate the extreme posterior probabilities, which makes the plug-in procedure too anti-conservative.
-On the other hand, it could be hopeless to expect a robust FCR control uniformly valid over all configurations, while being optimal in the favorable cases.
-To illustrate that point, we refer to the work \cite{roquain2019false} that shows that such a procedure does not exist in the FDR controlling case, when the null distribution is Gaussian with an unknown scaling parameter (which is a framework sharing similarities with the one considered here).
+On the other hand, it could be hopeless to expect a robust FMR control uniformly valid over all configurations, while being optimal in the favorable cases.
+To illustrate that point, we refer to the work \cite{roquain2022false} that shows that such a procedure does not exist in the FDR controlling case, when the null distribution is Gaussian with an unknown scaling parameter (which is a framework sharing similarities with the one considered here).
 Investigating such a ``lower bound'' result in the current setting would provide better guidelines for the practitioner and is therefore an interesting direction for future research.
 In addition, in these unfavorable cases, adding labeled samples and considering a semi-supervised framework can be an appropriate alternative for practical use.
 This new sample is likely to considerably improve the inference.
-Studying the FCR control in that setting is another promising avenue.
+Studying the FMR control in that setting is another promising avenue.